 The park offers many activities that are amazingly fun in any kind of weather — including shows, restaurants, shops, games and arcades.
 Guest safety is our number one priority.
 There are certain weather circumstances that may cause the entire park to close earlier than scheduled or not open at all.
 If rain, wind or electrical storms force us to close certain rides for your safety, they will re-open as soon as safe operations can be assured.

 Six Flags Great Adventure will issue a complimentary return ticket to enjoy the park another day if a power failure or severe weather causes the shut down of the majority of the rides at our Park for more than 90 minutes at a time.
-You must present your original Six Flags Great Adventure one-day ticket stub or receipt with the correct date to the Guest Relations Office in order to receive a free return ticket.
+You must present your original Six Flags Great Adventure one-day ticket stub or receipt, before you exit the park on the weather event or power failure day, to the Guest Relations Office in order to receive a free return ticket.
 Tickets are non-refundable.